Daour211/reading-notes/201/class-06.md

-DOM manipulation of adding elements: there are 3 steps 1-	Create element using “createElement()”
+DOM manipulation of adding elements: there are 3 steps

+ 1-	Create element using “createElement()” <br>
- 2-	Give it contet using “createTextNode()”
+ 2-	Give it contet using “createTextNode()” <br>
- 3-	Add it to DOM using “appendChild()”
+ 3-	Add it to DOM using “appendChild()” <br>

-DOM manipulation for removing element: there are 3 steps 1-	Store the element to be removed in a variable
+DOM manipulation for removing element: there are 3 steps <br>
+ 1-	Store the element to be removed in a variable <br>
  2-	Store the parent of that element in a variable.
-The easiest way is by using “parentNode” property.
+The easiest way is by using “parentNode” property. <br>
  3-	Remove element from its containing element, by “removeChild()” method used on the containing element in step 2.

 Example of DOM manipulation removing: